Hammer-Media/capacitor-native-purchases/docs/iOS_TESTING_GUIDE.md

 This guide covers testing iOS in-app purchases and subscriptions using both Sandbox and StoreKit local testing methods.

+> ⚠️ **CRITICAL**: Apple requires product information (names, prices) to be fetched from StoreKit, not hardcoded.
+See [Apple's Product Display Requirements](#apples-product-display-requirements) section.

 ## Testing Methods Overview

 There are two primary testing options for iOS in-app purchases: